Samatha means calm. We practice calming the body and mind through mindfulness of breath. Through calming the mind, we find greater clarity.

 Beginners Meditation Registration

 Please fill out this form to register for a Meditation Beginners class or series.
 If you do not register in advance of a series, you will be asked to register online in person when you arrive.
 Note that all Beginners Meditation classes through Culture of Safety are currently in-person only.
-If you need a Zoom class for accessibility reasons (disability, mobility restriction, geographical distance of 10+ miles, etc.), you can fill out the form below and I'll either connect you with another online teacher or add you to a waiting list for if/when a Zoom beginners class is announced.
+If you need a Zoom class for accessibility reasons (disability or chronic condition that limits your capacity to come to an in-person class, geographical distance of 10+ miles, etc.), you can fill out the form below and I'll either connect you with another online teacher or add you to a waiting list for if/when a Zoom beginners class is announced.

-If you need a Zoom class for accessibility reasons (disability, mobility restriction, geographical distance of 10+ miles, etc.), I'll work to either connect you with another online teacher or add you to a waiting list for if/when a Zoom beginners class is announced.
+If you need a Zoom class for accessibility reasons (disability or chronic condition that limits your capacity to come to an in-person class, geographical distance of 10+ miles, etc.), I'll work to either connect you with another online teacher or add you to a waiting list for if/when a Zoom beginners class is announced.